airball-aero/airball-embedded/data/2018-03-09-01/README.md

 ![Yaw positions](yaw-positions.png)

 In post-processing, and based on the display settings, we can determine the yaw variation between the different flight conditions.
+The settings file is included.
+Beta max was set at 300 counts which equates to +/- 15 degrees full scale.